anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 Any and all roster changes shall be submitted to the Commissioner and satisfy the information requirements in [Roster Information Requirements](#roster-information-requirements).
 Roster changes shall be effective as of the first pitch of the team’s first regularly scheduled game after the updated roster is submitted.

-### Alumni
+#### Alumni
 If a team would otherwise be required to forfeit or technically forfeit a game after June 1 due to a lack of eligible players in attendance, the team can use one (but not more than one) of its former players (“alumni”) in that game.
 The team’s Manager shall inform the opposing team’s Manager and the Commissioner as soon as possible (and in no event later than the first pitch) the intention to use an alumni player and will provide to the opposing team’s Manager and the Commissioner with the alumni player’s name, age, bats/throws, position and uniform number.
 Alumni players are not eligible to play in the playoffs.

-### Eligible Players
+#### Eligible Players
 Eligible players must be of at least eighteen (18) years of age by the date of the teams first +game.
 No player may play for more than one team in a season (either before or after June 1).
 A team that uses an ineligible player, per the rules in this [Team Rosters Players And Eligibility](#team-rosters-players-and-eligibility), will be deemed to have forfeited any and all games in which the illegal player(s) participated.

-### Postseason Player Eligibility
+#### Postseason Player Eligibility
 Players must appear in at least five (5) games during the regular season in order to be eligible for postseason play.
 Upon request to the Rules and Competition Committee, exceptions may be made for players with long term injuries.

-### Player Responsibility for Team Fees
-All players in the League are expected to pay their team fees.
-Players will not be allowed to switch teams within the League unless or until any and all debts are paid in full.

-### Free Agents
+#### Free Agents
 A player must inform the League Commissioner and such player's Manager no later than February 15 of the upcoming season if of an intention to leave the team and become a free agent.
 After this the player is free to play for another team in the League.
 A Manager may waive this deadline for an individual player at the Manager’s discretion.
 If the player fails to notify as specified, that player shall be disqualified from playing on another League team for that season.

-### Website
+### Uncompleted Games
-The Commissioner shall maintain a league website that includes all official scores and league standings.
-Additional pertinent information will be provided.
+All games not completed by the end of the regular season shall count as losses for both teams unless a team deliberately attempts to avoid playing a sanctioned game.
+The team that was willing to play the game will be judged the forfeit winner if so ruled by the Commissioner.

 ### League Standings
 The League shall use a point system to determine the standings.
 A team is awarded: